-98. Recent elections demonstrate that Black voters in the area vote cohesively for preferred candidates.
+- 82. Recent elections demonstrate that Black voters in the area vote cohesively for preferred candidates.
 Moreover, in recent elections, racially polarized voting in the area usually exceeds 85% (i.e., more than 85% of Black voters vote for Black-preferred candidates, and more than 85% of white voters vote against such candidates).
 As a result, Black-preferred candidates will typically be defeated by white bloc voting in SD 35 as configured despite voting cohesively.
-The State's enacted plan thus dilutes the votes of Black voters in SD 35 by placing them in a district where they are unable to elect their candidates of choice despite the cohesive voting.

-99. By "unpacking" the Black population in neighboring Senate districts such as SD 37, the area could support a new Black-majority district, drawn consistent with traditional redistricting principles, in roughly the same region as SD 35 and including Jefferson Davis County.
+The State's enacted plan thus dilutes the votes of Black voters in SD 35 by placing them in a district where they are unable to elect their candidates of choice despite the cohesive voting. - 83.
+By "unpacking" the Black population in neighboring Senate districts such as SD 37, the area could support a new Black-majority district, drawn sD 35 and including Jefferson Davis County.
 One example of such a configuration could unite Copiah County and include Jefferson Davis County and parts of Simpson County.
 Under such an alternative configuration, Black voters in SD 35 would have a reasonable opportunity to elect their candidates of choice, notwithstanding the existence of racially polarized voting.

-100. Hattiesburg Senate District: An additional Black-majority Senate district also could have been drawn in Hattiesburg within Forrest County, in and around the area of SDs 34, 44, and 45 under the 2022 maps, avoiding the dilution of Black voting strength while adhering to traditional districting principles.
+84. Hattiesburg Senate District: An additional Black-majority Senate district also could have been drawn in Hattiesburg within Forrest County, in and around the area of SDs 34, 44, and 45 under the 2022 maps, avoiding the dilution of Black voting strength while adhering to traditional districting principles.
 The Black population in and around Hattiesburg is sufficiently numerous and compact to support an additional Black-majority Senate district.
 However, the 2022 maps carve up the large, cohesive Black communities in this area, diluting Black voting strength.